Battle Ground, Washington: Education

 Chief Umtuch Primary School, the city's oldest primary school, was demolished in 2007.
 Lewisville Middle School was closed in 2007 but is still used for its gym, parking lot, and meetings.
+The Battle Ground HomeLink program was closed in 2012 and is succeeded by River HomeLink.
+Maple Grove Middle School was folded into the primary school in 2013 and classes for grades 5-8 were subsequently eliminated, following district boundary adjustments.

+A small piece of Battle Ground is in Hockinson School District.

 Transportation

 Battle Ground is accessed from Interstate 5 at exits 9 and 11 and Interstate 205 at exit 32.
 State Route 502 and State Route 503 intersect in Battle Ground.